AdobeDocs/commerce-operations.en/help/release/release-notes/security/2-4-4-patches.md

 {{$include /help/_includes/security-patch-release-notes-intro.md}}

-## 2.4.4-p9

-The Adobe Commerce 2.4.4-p9 security release provides security bug fixes for vulnerabilities that have been identified in previous releases.

-For the latest information about the security bug fixes, see [Adobe Security Bulletin TBD](https://helpx.adobe.com/security/products/magento/TBD.html).

 ## 2.4.4-p8

 The Adobe Commerce 2.4.4-p8 security release provides security bug fixes for your Adobe Commerce 2.4.4 deployment.
 These updates fix vulnerabilities that have been identified in previous releases.